 Silver iodide is the approved seeding agent.
 Silver is naturally present in the atmosphere, soil and sediments of the Snowy Mountains.
 Silver iodide is used as the ice nucleating material because it has similar physical properties to an ice crystal.
 It is also insoluble in water and does not become biologically available in the environment.
-In 2020, approximately 38.8 kg of silver iodide was dispersed over the 2110 km2 target area (~0.018 kg per square kilometre).
+In 2021, approximately 22.9 kg of silver iodide was dispersed over the 2110 km2 target area.